 - cutting out ten hearts and leaving them on ten cars

-The rain is finally dissipating in Southern California.
-The sun is soothing the stormy winds that has left us with a month of cloudy skies.
-I do believe life is unpredictable just like the weather, but one thing that I know is for certain, is that we CAN control our actions.
-I am not just molding my children for me, but I am doing it more so for when I have to relinquish my role as the primary conductor of their lives.
-I too hope to leave a footprint on their souls, but I will make sure that it’s filled with heartfelt optimism and overflowing with KINDNESS.
+I do believe life is unpredictable just like the weather, but one thing that I know is for certain, is that we can control our actions.
+Because I’m not just molding my children for me, but for when I have to relinquish my role as the primary conductor of their lives.
+I too hope to leave a footprint on their souls, but I will make sure that it’s filled with heartfelt optimism and overflowing with kindness.